 Membership to this honor society is by invitation only, but the College of Nursing and Health Care Professions does receive requests for membership by individuals at all times.
 Nursing students who have completed one half of an accredited program and maintain a 3.0 GPA or higher are candidates for admission to Nu Upsilon.

 What does our honor society do?
-Nursing research is an important role in our nursing profession.
-Sigma Theta Tau International contributes to more than 200 research educational endeavors, and chapters contribute to nursing research with grants, scholarships and awards.
+Nursing research is an important role in the nursing profession.
+Sigma Theta Tau International contributes to more than 200 research educational endeavors, and chapters contribute to nursing research with grants, scholarships, and awards.
 Sigma Theta Tau International also produces journals on evidence-based and best-practice policy.

 As our college grows, so will Nu Upsilon.
 Stay tuned for more information coming in 2016!